core-wg/oscore/draft-ietf-core-object-security.md

 # CoAP-to-CoAP Forwarding Proxy {#coap-coap-proxy}

 CoAP is designed for proxy operations (see Section 5.7 of {{RFC7252}}).
-Security requirements for forwarding are presented in Section 2.2.1 of {{I-D.hartke-core-e2e-security-reqs}}.

 OSCORE is designed to work with OSCORE-unaware CoAP proxies.
+Security requirements for forwarding are listed in Section 2.2.1 of {{I-D.hartke-core-e2e-security-reqs}}.
+Proxy processing of the (Outer) Proxy-Uri option works as defined in {{RFC7252}}.
+Proxy processing of the (Outer) Block options works as defined in {{RFC7959}}.

+However, not all CoAP proxy operations are useful:

-Since a CoAP response is only applicable to the original CoAP request, caching is in general not useful.
-In support of legacy proxies, OSCORE defines special Max-Age processing, see {{max-age}}.
-An OSCORE-aware proxy SHOULD NOT cache a response to a request with an OSCORE option
+* Since a CoAP response is only applicable to the original CoAP request, caching is in general not useful.
+In support of existing proxies, OSCORE uses the outer Max-Age option, see {{max-age}}.

-Proxy processing of the (Outer) Proxy-Uri option is as defined in {{RFC7252}}.

-Proxy processing of the (Outer) Block options is as defined in {{RFC7959}}.

-Proxy processing of the (Outer) Observe option is as defined in {{RFC7641}}.
-OSCORE-aware proxies may look at the Partial IV value instead of the Outer Observe option.
+* Proxy processing of the (Outer) Observe option as defined in {{RFC7641}} is specified in {{observe}}.

+Optionally, a CoAP proxy may be aware of OSCORE and act accordingly:

+* If the OSCORE option is present in a request, bypass all caching for that request
+* Avoid caching responses to requests with an OSCORE option.

+An OSCORE-aware CoAP proxy may align the Observe processing (see {{observe}}):

+* Never initiate an Observe registration, only forward registration requests made by a client.
+* Optionally, verify order of notifications using Partial IV rather than the Observe option.

 # HTTP Operations {#http-op}